 Develop a model approach for use globally.
 Unless crimes are defined in a similar manner across jurisdictions, coordinated efforts by law enforcement officials to combat cybercrime will be complicated and sometimes impossible.
 Therefore, a globally harmonized framework of legislation against e-crime is needed, preferably developed through a coordinated, public-private partnership to produce a model approach that eliminates the risk of inadvertently creating cybercrime havens.

 Avoid duplication of effort through enforcement partnerships.
-Law enforcement efforts should be coordinated across national and local levels in order to share expertise and technology and avoid costly duplication of effort.
+Law enforcement efforts should be coordinated across international, national and local levels in order to share expertise and technology and avoid costly duplication of effort.

 Stopping Software Piracy Every year, billions of dollars are lost to software piracy, which is the illegal distribution or copying of software for personal or business use.
 The harmful effects of software piracy reach far beyond the software publisher.
 While companies suffer a direct loss of sales, consumers also suffer because companies are often forced to raise prices or cut research and development funding to make up for revenue shortfalls due to piracy.